 If a Clinical Lecturer or Fellow would gain provable additional skills from working on a study outside their funded capacity / job role, then they may be eligible to register for the Associate PI Scheme.
 Enrolment in these cases will be made on an individual basis.

-Students are not eligible to be Associate PIs, because the scheme requires significant input over at least six months and this is not compatible with most student placements.
+Students are not eligible to be Associate PIs, because the scheme requires significant input over a six month period and this is not compatible with most student placements.